ionic-zone/ionic.zone/_drafts/_articles/cli.md

 > Add a native platform project

-Running `npx cap add ios` and `npx cap add android` will create a `ios` or `android` folder that contain normal native platform projects.
-It also copies over your `www` to the correct path and creates the native bridge file that will be injected into the webview showing your web app that enables the communication between native code and Javascript code.
+Running `npx cap add ios` and `npx cap add android` will create a `ios` or `android` folder that contain ordinary native platform projects - with some Capacitor goodness added in.

+It also runs `sync` - details see below - to setup the native project.

 ## 3. Develop your app